 Examples of legitimate interests include: (i) enforcement of legal claims; (ii) prevention of fraud and misuse of services; and (iii) physical, IT, and network security.

-Authorization Provider

-The authorization provider MUST review every request on its merits and MUST NOT disclose data on the basis of accredited user category alone.
-For the avoidance of doubt, automated review is not explicitly prohibited where it is both legally and technically permissible.
+Authorization for automated disclosure requests

+For disclosure requests for which it has been determined that these can be responded to in an automatic fashion (i.e. no human intervention required) the following requirements will apply:

-The authorization provider MUST confirm that all required information as per building block a) ‘criteria and content of requests’ is provided.
+The Central Gateway Manager MUST confirm that all required information as per preliminary recommendation #3 ‘criteria and content of requests’ is provided and that the request meets the criteria established in these policy recommendations (and is confirmed during the implementation phase) to qualify as an automated disclosure request.

-Should the authorization provider determine that the request is incomplete, the authorization provider must reply to the requestor with an incomplete request response, detailing which required data is missing, and provide an opportunity for the requestor to amend its request.
-[Note: this confirmation could also be the responsibility of the central gateway manager if the manager is not the same entity as the authorization provider.
+Should the Central Gateway Manager determine that the request is incomplete, the Central Gateway Manager must reply to the requestor with an incomplete request response, detailing which required data is missing, and provide an opportunity for the requestor to amend its request.

-While the requestor will have the ability to identify the lawful basis under which it expects the authorization provider to disclose the data requested, the authorization provider must make the final determination of the appropriate lawful basis.
+Responses to SSAD requests MUST be provided consistent with the SLAs outlined in preliminary recommendation #8.

+With respect to disclosure requests sent to a Contracted Party, a Contracted Party MAY request the Central Gateway to fully automate all, or certain types of, disclosure requests, irrespective of the ultimate policy requirements.
+A Contracted Party MAY retract or revise a request for automation that is not required by these policy recommendations at any time.

+Implementation Guidance

+The EPDP Team expects that the following types of disclosure requests can be fully automated (in-take as well as response) from the start:

+Law Enforcement in jurisdiction requests;

+Responses to UDRP Providers for registrant information verification.

+The EPDP Team will further consider if other types of disclosure requests can be fully automated.
+Over time, based on experience gained and/or further legal guidance, the SSAD Advisory Group is expected to provide further guidance on which types of disclosure requests can be fully automated.

 Response Requirements

-Consistent with the EPDP Phase 1 recommendations, the EPDP Team recommends that:
+For the Central Gateway Manager:

-The entity receiving the access/disclosure request must confirm that all required information as per the preliminary recommendation ‘criteria and content of requests’ is provided.
-Should the entity receiving the access/disclosure request establish that the request is incomplete, the entity receiving the access/disclosure request must provide an opportunity for the requestor to amend and resubmit its request.
+Following receipt of a disclosure request, the Central Gateway Manager must confirm that all required information as per the preliminary recommendation ‘criteria and content of requests’ is provided (see also preliminary recommendation #5 Acknowledgement of Receipt).
+Should the Central Gateway Manager establish that the request is incomplete, the Central Gateway Manager must provide an opportunity for the requestor to amend and resubmit its request.

-Following confirmation that the request is syntactically correct and that all required information has been provided, the entity receiving the access/disclosure request must immediately and synchronously respond with an acknowledgement response.
+Following confirmation that the request is syntactically correct and that all required information has been provided, the Central Gateway Manager must immediately and synchronously respond with an acknowledgement response and relay the disclosure request to the responsible Contracted Party, if it does not concern a request that meets the criteria for automatic disclosure.

+As part of its relay to the responsible Contracted Party, the Central Gateway Manager MUST provide a recommendation to the Contracted Party whether to disclose or not.
+The Contracted Party MAY follow this recommendation.
+If the Contracted Party decides not to follow the recommendation of the Central Gateway Manager, the Contracted Party SHOULD communicate its reasons for not following the Central Gateway Manager recommendation so the Central Gateway Manager can learn and improve on future response recommendations.

+Contracted Parties:

-The entity responsible for responding to the access/disclosure request must provide a disclosure response without undue delay, unless there are exceptional circumstances.
+must provide a disclosure response without undue delay, unless there are exceptional circumstances.
 Such exceptional circumstances may include the overall number of requests received if the number far exceeds the established SLAs.
 SSAD requests that meet the automatic response criteria must receive an automatic disclosure response.
-For requests that do not meet the automatic response criteria, a response must be received within a timeframe that is to be determined.
+For requests that do not meet the automatic response criteria, a response must be received in line with the SLAs outlined below.